eor314/lov_eggs/README.md

 # lov_eggs

-Create and work with mosaics for segmentation annotation in Photoshop.
+Preprocess plankton image data for object detection, segmentation, and deep regression models.
+Create and parse mosaics for segmentation annotation in Photoshop.
 Tested with Anaconda run in PyCharm on Windows 10.

 Requirements:
 - numpy